johnnysee/redux-auth/README.md

 # Redux Auth

+Practising Redux using:

-Redux for useDispatch and useSelector imports and Redux Toolkit to set up store, slices and reducers.
+- Redux for useDispatch and useSelector imports and Redux Toolkit to set up store, slices and reducers.